 - If you enforce consistency above all else, you’re likely to be totally wrong about everything.
 If even just one of your base assumptions is slightly wrong, the entirety of your world view that is based on these assumptions is now incorrect.

-- Powerful type systems make programming more fun.
+- Powerful type systems make programming more fun and productive.